 How to Winterize an Outboard Motor

 You can pay a local marina or boat mechanic to winterize your outboard motor, but it won't be cheap.
 The sensible alternative is to do it yourself.
-Winterizing can be done with a few fluids and lubes, and without any special tools.
+Winterizing can be done with a handful of fluids and lubes, and without any special tools.
 Here are some ways to winterize an outboard engine.